 Please outline the key themes and topics to be included in this module.
 Please consider the diversity of perspectives that are being presented (e.g. non-European, Black Asian and Minority Ethic, LGBTQ).

-This module enables students to consolidate and develop their skills, acquired at level 6 or equivalent, as they work towards achieving greater originality, technical proficiency and creative fluidity in their creative practice.
-Students will focus on their area of specialism within the idiom of production.
+This module enables students to further progress and build on their skills that were acquired in Creative Music Production 1.
+Students will delve deeper into their chosen area of production specialism focussing on the refinement of their individual production voice.

-In preparation for presenting their production portfolio, students will embark on a journey of continuous improvement, honing their practical and creative skills by identifying and addressing technical and creative shortcomings.
-Students will explore a diverse array of repertoire and original compositions, engaging in a thorough exploration and analysis.
-Simultaneously, they will cultivate a cohesive approach to production, aligning their creative endeavours with the unique demands of their chosen artistic expression.
+In preparation for presenting their production portfolio, students will continue their journey of continuous improvement, honing their practical and creative skills.
+Students will explore a diverse array of repertoire and original compositions, engaging in thorough exploration and analysis.
+Simultaneously, they will cultivate a cohesive approach to production, aligning their creative endeavours with the unique demands of their artistic expression.